Article at glance

 Organic Ascophyllum nodosum – seaweed has been shown to reduce plaque formation in both dogs and humans

-Organic Chia Seeds – high in fibre and antioxidants promoting healthy microbiome
+Organic Chia Seeds – high in fibre and antioxidants promoting a healthy microbiome

 Organic Parsley – natural antibacterial (promotes a healthy mouth microbiome) and full of antioxidants to reduce inflammation